flowchartsman/fc/README.md

 ```

 ## Flag-driven config
-You can also specify the config file to use with a flag:
+You can also use the value of a flag to configure certain sources.
+In the example below, we use the `config` flag to specify the config file to use.

 ```go
 func main() {